ishita1864/joint-learning-interpretability/README.md

 # joint-learning-interpretability
+My paper titled "Interpretability of a Joint Learning Problem" based on this project was published in the International Research Conference on IoT, Cloud and Data Science held on April 28th-29th, 2023.

 This project focuses on identifying whether Twitter can be used as a reliable source during a natural calamity by utilizing the social graph as well as by understanding the text.
 Further, look into the interpretability of this model.